 Are you searching for resources that are suitable for at-home learning?
-Over the past week I’ve had a lot of questions about my resources and how they can be used for learning from home.
 In this post, I’ll highlight some of the best options for learning math from home.
 These resources are best-suited to grades 2-6 students.

-My line of math projects are a fantastic resource for at home learning.
+My line of math projects is a fantastic resource for at-home learning.
 There are currently over 30 available.
 All math projects incorporate high-interest topics with relevant math skills.
 Many teachers report that their students beg to work on these and don’t even realize they are doing math in the process!
 Whether your child is running a candy store, being a superhero, or going on a camping trip, there are many options to engage!

 Many homeschool families use my line of math stations to teach their children addition, subtraction, multiplication, and division.
 Math stations are a strategic way to learn basic math facts and strategies.
 I understand that everything you have seen on social media about the so-called “new math” probably has you feeling overwhelmed and intimidated.
 But I want to assure you that “new math” is not as new as it sounds.
 These stations will help you understand how your child learns best.
 My goal with all of my resources is to make math fun – not frustrating or overwhelming.